-A) APPROVE subject to the completion of a S106 agreement within 4 months of the date of this resolution.

-B) REFUSE if a S106 agreement is not completed within 4 months of the date of this resolution to approve, on the grounds of failure to secure a mechanism to provide affordable housing, open space contributions and habitats mitigation payment.
+- A) APPROVE subject to the completion of a S106 agreement within 4 months of the date of this resolution. - B) REFUSE if a S106 agreement is not completed within 4 months of the date of this resolution to approve, on the grounds of failure to secure a mechanism to provide affordable housing, open space contributions habitats mitigation payment and no development shall commence on 19/00272/OM until the mill buildings on 19/00274/OM have been demolished and cleared.